AzizHamad03/AgenticAI/readme.md

 ## Development Status

-**Version:** Early Development / Initial Backend Setup
+**Current Stage:** Early Development — Core Backend & Initial REST API

+The project currently provides the foundational recruitment data layer and REST API functionality.

+The next major development phase will focus on implementing the AI agent layer, including resume analysis, candidate evaluation, and interview question generation.

-This repository currently represents the foundation of the project rather than a finished product.
-Features, architecture, documentation, and APIs are expected to change significantly as development continues.
+Features, architecture, and APIs may continue to change as the project develops.